JuliaLinearAlgebra/MatrixDepot.jl/doc/interface.rst

 The internal database is loaded automatically when using the module::

   julia> using MatrixDepot
+  [ Info: verify download of index files...
+  [ Info: reading database
+  [ Info: adding metadata...
+  [ Info: adding svd data...
+  [ Info: writing database
-   include group.jl for user defined matrix generators include myrand.jl for user defined matrix generators verify download of index files... reading database adding metadata... adding svd data... writing database used remote sites are sparse.tamu.edu with MAT index and math.nist.gov with HTML index
+  [ Info: used remote sites are sparse.tamu.edu with MAT index and math.nist.gov with HTML index

 Interface to the SuiteSparse Matrix Collection (formerly UFL collection)
 ------------------------------------------------------------------------